priyanshu0463/SavingsHunt/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Built with ❤️ using Vercel's AI SDK
-- Inspired by the need for smarter financial decision-making
-- Thanks to the open-source community for amazing tools and libraries

----

 **Start saving smarter today with SavingsHunt!** 💰✨